 Skip to main content

-This page documents @squarecloud/api v4.
-If you are upgrading from v3, read the v3 → v4 migration guide first.
+This page documents @squarecloud/api v5.
+If you are upgrading from v4, read the v4 → v5 migration guide first.
+Coming from v3, see the v3 → v4 migration guide.

 Requirements